-onstat -p:
+onstat -p

-Execute onstat -p to display statistics on database server activity and waiting latches (in the lchwaits field).
-For an example of onstat -p output, see information on the onstat utility in the IBM Informix Administrator's Reference.
+Run onstat -p to display statistics on database server activity and waiting latches (in the lchwaits field).
+For an example of onstat -p output, see information about the onstat utility in the IBM Informix Administrator's Reference.

-Using IBM Informix Server Administrator
+IBM Informix Server Administrator

-You can use ISA to obtain information about latches, spin locks, and profiles.
+You can use IBM Informix Server Administrator (ISA) to obtain information about latches, spin locks, and profiles.

 Select Status > Profile.
-The screen displays shared-memory statistics, as well as the current operating mode, the boot time, the current time, and latches.
+The screen displays shared-memory statistics, and the current operating mode, the boot time, the current time, and latches.